mmjwxbc/DL4Proteins/README.md

 If you have any issues, please put into [Issue](https://github.com/Graylab/DL4Proteins-notebooks/issues).
 This is a living repository - we are actively incorporating feedback!

-Authors: Michael, Britnie, Puvada, Gabe, Courtney
+Authors: Michael Chungyoun, Britnie Carpentier, Puvada Sreevarsha, Gabe Au, Courtney Thomas